-Local operations are responsible for assessing and monitoring the creditworthiness of their counterparties (e.g. policyholders, brokers, and third party suppliers).
+The Company is responsible for assessing and monitoring the creditworthiness of their counterparties (e.g. policyholders, brokers, and third-party suppliers).
 Reinsurer counterparty credit risk is set by the Reinsurance function.

 The Company is mainly exposed to the following types of credit risk: